-R3D Global Limited provides investor relations, financial media and research for small-mid cap stocks in territories that it regards as its key markets, including Australia, South Africa, Israel and all of Asia except Korea.
+R3D Global Limited provides consulting services in investor relations, digital media, public relations, financial media and research for small-mid cap stocks in territories that it regards as its key markets, including Australia, and Asia.

 DIVIDENDS

 No dividends were paid or declared since the start of the financial year.
 No recommendation for payment of dividends has been made at the date of this report.